wireapp/brand/text/glossary/index.md

 : Record a brief sound clip and send it in a conversation.

 {: #availability} ~~availability~~ → [status](#status)
-: Best avoided, as "availability" is only one aspect of of status, and suggests some degree of automation.
+: Best avoided, as "availability" is only one aspect of status, and suggests some degree of automation.
 Take care to avoid language that conflates status states with automated presence indicators.

 {: #avatar} avatar
 : User profile picture that appears in search results and conversations.